CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ---
 This section provides guidance on how to customize and adapt the main individual pieces of the Cumulus Production Ready Automation to suit your own needs to work for your own environment.

+Building a simulation that represents your production network is the first step in taking advantage of next generation NetDevOps style operational workflows.
+Ideally, you test all network changes in simulation or in a staging environment before they reach production.
+Cumulus VX is an extremely lightweight and high fidelity simulation platform.
+With a small memory footprint and all of the software components being exactly the same as Cumulus Linux running on hardware, you can construct a highly scalable and robust simulation environment  that matches the production environment; from interface labels down to MAC addresses.

 These main features of the Cumulus Production Ready Automation depend on each other to provide the fully operationalized automated data center:

 - **Base simulation**
 - **Automation providing Infrastructure as Code (IaC)** lets you store a coded version of your network configuration in a source code repository.
 Cumulus Networks Production Ready Automation uses Ansible as its automation engine.
 Our version of infrastructure as code are the Ansible best practices that include the use of roles, Jinja2 templates, and structured variable files.
-Complete Ansible configurations include playbooks, roles,templates, variables, and inventory.
+Complete Ansible configurations include playbooks, roles, templates, variables, and inventory.
 - **Continuous Integration and Continuous Deployment (CI/CD)** is based on the idea that you can make changes frequently and at any time of day.
 However, before you can integrate the changes for deployment into production, the whole network, with those changes, must pass testing to ensure that the change does not cause an unintended consequence.
 After testing passes and the change is integrated from the CI stage, you can carry out the CD stage automatically.
 For the network, this means changes that pass automated testing from CI can then be deployed automatically to the production environment.
 Automated CD is still uncommon for network operations.

    {{%notice note%}}